vinay1359/next-Portugal/README.md

 🎨 **Interactive UI Components** – Engaging and animated elements that make exploring fun!
 📸 **Destination Cards** – Beautifully designed cards with high-quality images and in-depth descriptions.
 📱 **Mobile-Friendly Design** – Fully responsive for seamless browsing on any device.
-🌌 **Parallax Effects** – Immersive scrolling effects to add depth and excitement.
-📚 **Detailed Travel Info** – Must-visit spots, hidden gems, and essential tips included!

 ---

 ## 🛠️ **Technologies Used**